DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 The goal of this study is to select appropriate features and models to predict survival in heart failure based on this dataset.
 This will enable hospitals to have a clearer picture of the patients’ condition when admitting them and make appropriate preparations and treatment plans.

+I will also solve some problem when training models with small size datasets.
+I used jupter notebook to do this project.

 ## <font color=#FFA689>2.
 Importing Libraries</font>

 The following libraries were used in this project.